dineshUmasankar/philly_house_predictor/README.md

     e.
 Relates to anything not identified here that may be observed that may have some effect on value.
 Indicate what it is in the comments section of this form.
     f.
 Level.
     ```
+- `parcel_shape` - Based on the metadata provided from the OPA, there doesn't seem to be any sort of preference for the shape of the property, and as such I do not want to influence the transformation by assigning it numerical values as that gives implicit priority.
+As such, I had one hot encoded this column sparsely.
+    ```
+	Regular-rectangular is typical.
+Most properties in the City of Philadelphia are laid out on streets in a grid pattern and the lots are rectangular in shape.
+A square lot would also be regular.
+In most cases it will be typical and coded “E”.
+    a.
+Irregular - This would be a lot other than a square, rectangular or a triangle.
+It is not a grossly irregular shape.
+    b.
+Grossly Irregular - This relates to a shape that may include curves, narrow portions, long access driveways or shapes where there are possibly portions of the site that cannot be utilized because of the physical shape.
+    c.
+Triangular - This is a parcel of land that is triangular in shape.
+    d.
+Right of way - A long narrow parcel of land.
+    e.
+Rectangular
+    ```

 ### Filter Rows based on specific column values